Local

 BOSTON — 25 Investigates has been working to get answers about the culture at the Massachusetts State Police Training Academy.
 We started looking after the recent, sudden death of a recruit, Enrique Delgado Garcia.

 On October 9th, 185 new troopers graduated from the state police academy.
-The event pausing to acknowledge the recruit who wasn’t there.
+The event paused to acknowledge the recruit who wasn’t there.
 A video played and Delgado Garcia began speaking.
 He told the audience why he wanted to be a state trooper.

 “I want to help people,” the 25-year-old from Worcester said in a pre-recorded interview.
 “I want to be there for them on their worst days.”